objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/custom-components.md

 Why aren't the Event Trackers detecting the MediaPlayerContextWrapper that is clearly there?

-Simply because hooks generated those callbacks before the JSX has been executed.
+Simply because hooks have generated those callbacks before the JSX has been executed.
 JSX looks like HTML, but is in fact compiled to JavaScript.

-So what actually happens in the example above is that `trackMediaLoadEvent`, `trackMediaStartEvent`, `trackMediaStartEvent` and `trackMediaStopEvent` will never know about `MediaPlayerContextWrapper` as it doesn't even exist when they have been generated.
+What actually happens here is that the `trackMediaLoadEvent`, `trackMediaStartEvent`, `trackMediaStartEvent` and `trackMediaStopEvent` callbacks cannot know about `MediaPlayerContextWrapper`, as that Element didn't even exist when they got factored.

 #### Two possible solutions
 There are two ways of solving this issue: